kirjavascript/TetrisGYM/README.md

 ![Stacking](/screens/stacking.png)

-An experiment in highlighting bad areas of the playfield.
+An experiment in highlighting areas of the playfield.

 ### Setups